PID Controller Block Diagram, Working Principle, Example, Use

 How PID Controller Works?

-The PID Controller is a Closed Loop control system.
+The PID Controller is basically a Closed Loop Control System.
 It takes the feedback signal from the output to the input and by comparing the output with the input it generates the Error Signal.
 Now the error signal is processed and fed to the output.
 As we know it works on three basic principles.

 Proportional(P)